2/15/2024

 Prepping 1/72 soft plastic figures for painting

 From time to time there is always somebody who asks what is the best method to prepare soft plastic figures to prevent chipping.
-I remember my first times painting these bendy figures without any information, and how frustrating it was to see how the paint flake off the miniatures after a while, so I decided to publish the way it works for me after much experimenting.
+I remember my first times painting these bendy figures without any information, and how frustrating it was to see how the paint flakes off the miniatures after a while, so I decided to publish the way it works for me after much experimenting.
 I hope someone may find it helpful.

 First of all, rinse with dish soap and warm water and the help of an old toothbrush.